NOC-MSM/AMM75/README.md

 ```
 svn -r 15194 co https://forge.ipsl.jussieu.fr/nemo/svn/NEMO/branches/UKMO/NEMO_4.0.4_momentum_trends nemo_4.0.4_trd).
 ```
 The NEMO directiory of this repository includes the AMM15/AMM75 specific source code (SRC), namelists (NAMELISTS), boundary coordinate files, input/output files (XIOS) as well as various High Performance Computing files which are specific to ARCHER2.

-Domain
+The domain file is available from https://gws-access.jasmin.ac.uk/public/jmmp/AMM7/AMM75/INPUTS/domain_cfg.nc

+Forcing datasets are those used to force the AMM15 configuration, specifically:
+The model has been forced using ERA5 for the surface forcing, GloASea6 for the lateral boundaries, FES2014 for the tides and a River climatology [https://gws-access.jasmin.ac.uk/public/jmmp/AMM7/AMM75/RIV/](https://gws-access.jasmin.ac.uk/public/jmmp/AMM7/AMM75/RIV/AMM75_River_Climatology.nc) .
+Model simulations are initialised using GloSea6 temperature and salinity.

 Refs.